patomation/notes-app/ReadMe.md

 The api is written with the NestJS framework.
 I like it because it is modular.
 I already had the auth module from some other project I was working on.
 Just had to make the notes module with the routes.
 The pitfall of NodeJS servers is that they make 1+GB images.
 Taking up space on the small linode server.
 I solved this by offloading images to docker hub.
 Then pulling the images after ssh-ing into the linde.
 See docker-compose.prod.yml
 I went with REST for the api interface.
 But could have easily implemented graphql with nestJS.
 I like being able to make POST PATCH and DELETE http requests.

+# database
+The database is just SQL-Lite with TypeORM on top.
+No need for a container.
+It saves the database as a db file.
+Nothing is backed up. user passwords are hashed and stored along with the salt in the database for security.
+Each user creates notes with there user_id as a foreign key.
+All user notes are on the same table.
+There could be more separation.
+But this is a simple project